 Living on-campus is a great option for first-year students looking to acclimate themselves to college life.
 Georgia State University encourages all students to consider on-campus housing to further the college experience through the friendships made and additional educational, cultural, and recreational programs offered in the residence halls and through the living-learning communities.
 On-campus housing is also a benefit to students who are concerned about the cost of college, as on-campus housing rates and the meal plans they offer are traditionally less expensive than renting an off-campus apartment.

 On-campus housing is limited, and therefore not all students who want to live in a Georgia State University residence hall can do so.
 On-campus housing for the Spring 2022 semester sold out and a waitlist was formed for spots that did become available.
 In order to secure on-campus housing, GSU students must apply online through the housing website.
 Applications are first-come, first-serve, and determine room selection times.
-Applications are now open for the 2022 – 2023 school year.

 Can GSU Students Live Off-Campus?